aclarke211/renamer/to-do/to-do.md

 ## Bugs

+- When using 'Find and Replace', folder name also gets renamed (i.e. folder/^^Art to folder/Art) which may not exist.
+  - Can prevent this manually by adding quotes around word to find.

 - When reverting files, the message saying 'Revert Complete' (in modal), appears before all files have actually been reverted.

 - Possibly, still not always deleted parent folder (on Mac) after reverting.